cloud66/help-old/_posts/cloud-providers/2013-09-26-cloud-linode.md

 lead: Use your Linode account with Cloud 66
 ---

-You can use Cloud 66 to provision and deploy your code to servers on Linode.
+You can use Cloud 66 to provision and deploy your code to servers in any Linode [region](/api/basics/instance-regions.html#linode).
 All you need to do is add your Linode API keys to your Cloud 66 account.

 Please visit Linode to learn more about their <a href="http://www.linode.com/avail/" target="_blank">regions</a> and <a href="https://manager.linode.com/signup/#plans" target="_blank">Linode pricing</a>